All Episodes

 So 10 and a half unemployment reported by government would equal 21% out in the real world.

-And there are all kinds of factors of people that are not working, have given up trying to work, and there are people who are still working who are being overworked by people who refuse to hire anybody new, but they're making them work longer hours.
+And there are people who are still working who are being overworked by people who refuse to hire anybody new, but they're making them work longer hours.

 There are also people in jobs that they hate, but they can't leave because there's nowhere else to go.

-Uh so that doesn't add to productivity.
+So that doesn't add to productivity.

 There's no recovery.

-It's it's skyrocketing, and people why is that happening?
+And people, well, why is that happening?

 It's because there's no place in the real economy to put your money.

-So you go in and you buy equities and Munis and whatever else.
+So you go in and you buy equities and munis and whatever else.

-But one of the one of the problems here, folks, and I uh I know a lot of you in this audience understand this.
+But one of the problems here, folks, and I know a lot of you in this audience understand this, the problem with so much bloated government.

 I mean, there's a story in the stack here about how banks are going to tighten credit card restrictions.